sharktacos/OpenColorIO-configs/docs/Photoshop.md

 # Photoshop

 There is a free [OCIO plugin for Photoshop](http://fnordware.blogspot.com/2017/02/opencolorio-for-photoshop.html) which lets you apply OCIO transforms as a filter, baking it into the file, which is a destructive workflow and thus undesirable.
 What you can do with the plugin however, is write out ICC profiles.
-This config contains ICC profiles for all if the Look Transforms for the various workflows, which are described below.
+This config contains ICC profiles for all of the Look Transforms for the various workflows, which are described below.
 These ICC profiles are located in the  ````software/Photoshop```` in the config.
 To install the icc profile on Windows, right-click the file and choose install profile.
 On a Mac copy the profiles into the ````/Users/[username]/Library/ColorSync/Profiles```` folder.

 ## EXR Files in Photoshop